wjtje/home-assistant.io/source/_integrations/shelly.markdown

 ## Scripts (generation 2 and 3)

-For each device script, the integration creates a `switch` entity that allows you to control the script.
+For each device script, the integration creates a `switch` entity that allows you to control the script and an `event` entity.
 These entities are disabled by default.

+The `event` entity shows event that are emitted by the script using [Shelly.emitEvent()](https://shelly-api-docs.shelly.cloud/gen2/Scripts/ShellyScriptLanguageFeatures#shellyemitevent).
+After changing a script, it's required to manually reload the device before new event types show up.

 ## Additional info